Kojiki, one of the oldest texts of Japanese mythology, greatly influenced the founding of Aikido:

 This is an independent dojo, and is not affiliated with any organization.

-You are invited to come and see this beautiful space and speak in person to learn more about our offerings.
-Please email AikidoUpHere@gmail.com or call 646- 483-8700 to schedule a visit.
+Please email AikidoUpHere@gmail.com or call 646- 483-8700 for more inquiry.
 Zack, the General Manager, will welcome you at the entrance!

 * Quote by Morihei Ueshiba.
 Taken from Takemusu Aiki by Hideo Takahashi (1986).